pkenny11/CoxRossRubinsteinCalc/README.md

 ## Data Struture
 The calculator utilizes a binomial tree as its primary data structure.
 In the Cox-Ross-Rubinstein model, this tree represents different possible paths that the stock price might take over the option's "life".
 Each node on the tree represents a potential future price of the stock, derived from up and down movements calculated using the stock's volatility and the fixed time intervals to maturity.
 The tree is implemented as a two-dimensional array where each row represents a time step and each column represents a possible price at that time step.
 The final price of the option is determined by aggregating these possible outcomes, weighted by their probability of occuring.

-## What's needed to Run the Program
-To run this application, make sure that you have Python installed on your computer.
-You also need to have the "numpy" and "tkinter" libraries.
-If you do not have these libraries, you can install them using pip.

 ## Input Instructions
 ### Initial Stock Price (S0)
 - **Description**: This is the current price of the stock.